MorganJBradford/pizza-parlor/README.md

 Expect(customerPizza.addTopping(newTopping).toEqual(toppings:
 pepperoncini: Topping {topping: "pepperoncini"}))

+Test-3: "it will increment Pizza.currentId by 1 when addTopping is called, then add the returned id to the topping added" Expect(customerPizza.addTopping(newTopping).toEqual(toppings:
+1: Topping {topping: "pepperoncini", id: 1}))

 Describe Topping;
 test-1: "it will create an instance of the object Topping" Expect(new Topping("pepperoncini")toEqual(Topping {topping: "pepperoncini"}))